mauroseb/mauroseb.github.io/_posts/2020-05-23-ovn-troubleshooting-day.md

 ## Steps taken

 ### 1. Understanding OVN configuration and status

-Long story short, OVN interprets Neutron resources and creates the configuration of the networking logical plane (stored in northbound DB), which is then is translated by _ovn-northd_  into the logical flows (stored in the southbound DB), which in turn _ovn-controller_ then uses as input to set OvS DB in the physical nodes.

 First lets see how this looks from neutron point of view.
 I basically have two tenant routers (yes, one is for OpenShift) connected to respective tenant netowrks and both use as gateway _T01_external_ network.